© Movimento Trieste Libera

 All of the Movement's acts, documents, and legal actions arebased on the international laws and treaties in force described on this page.

 and the Treaty of Peace with Italy:

-On 10 January 1947, one month before the signature of the Treaty of Peace with Italy, the United Nations Security Council accepted the role of guarantor of the integrity and independence of the Free Territory of Trieste - F.T.T. with Resolution S/RES/16 (1947), and approved its establishment.
+On 10 January 1947, one month before the signature of the Treaty of Peace with Italy, the United Nations Security Council approved the Free Territory's establishment, as well as accepting to become the guarantor of its integrity and independence with Resolution S/RES/16 (1947).

 On 15 September 1947, at the coming into force of the Treaty of Peace with Italy, the British-U.S. Allied Military Government of the Free Territory of Trieste (A.M.G.
-F.T.T.) declared that the new independent State was established with a trilingual proclamation "to the people of the Free Territory of Trieste": LINK
+F.T.T.) issued a trilingual proclamation announcing the new independence "to the people of the Free Territory of Trieste": LINK

 The Memorandum of Understanding